PyTomSss/PyTomSss/README.md

 # Welcome to my profile !

 ## About Me
-I am currently pursuing a Master's degree at ENSAE (Institut Polytechnique de Paris) and enrolled in a double diploma with HEC Paris.
+I am currently pursuing a Master's degree at ENSAE (Institut Polytechnique de Paris) as part of a double diploma with HEC Paris, while simultaneously completing a Research Master's in Applied Mathematics and Machine Learning (MVA) at ENS Paris-Saclay.

-My focus this year has been on Data Science and Machine Learning.
+My focus this year has been on Computational Statistics, Data Science and Machine Learning.
 I have found the theoretical exploration of these topics highly engaging, and I am now keen to apply this knowledge through practical projects.

 <div style="display:flex; flex-direction: row;">
   <img align="left" width="200" height="150" src="https://upload.wikimedia.org/wikipedia/commons/e/ec/LOGO-ENSAE.png">